 To test a thermocouple loop, you’ll need to go back to thermocouple basics, more precisely to the three laws of thermoelectricity.
 In case you don’t remember, we have the law of homogenous materials, the law of intermediate materials, and the law of intermediate temperatures.

-We don’t need all of them, though.
 Here we need the law of intermediate temperatures.
 This law states that the sum of the electromotive force (EMF) from a thermocouple with its ends at temperatures T1 and T2 and another thermocouple with its junctions at temperatures T2 and T3 equals the EMF from a thermocouple between T1 and T3.

 Confused yet?
 This picture should make testing a thermocouple easier.